+Turbidity: A measure of the cloudiness of the water and does not present any risk to your health.
-Examples of Contaminant Concentrations

-The following common scientific measures of substances in water may be difficult to envision.
-The comparisons listed below are presented to make them easier to understand.
+Examples of Contaminant Concentrations The following common scientific measures of substance in water may be difficult to envision.
+The comparison listed below are presented to make them easier to understand.
 Parts per million (ppm) or milligrams per liter (mg/l).
 Examples: One part per million is equivalent to one minute in two years; or a single penny in ten thousand dollars.
 Parts per billion (ppb) or micrograms per liter (ug/L).

-Examples: One part per billion corresponds to one minute in two thousand years; or a single penny in ten million dollars.
+Examples: One part per billion corresponds to one minute in two thousand years; Or a single penny in ten million dollar

-Measured at the Wooster Water Treatment Plant

-measured at the wooster water meathernt mant SUBSTANCE Measuring Units Used Highest Level Allowed by USEPA (MCL) Highest Level Detected in Wooster's Water Range Detected in Wooster's Water Low/High Ideal Goals set by USEPA (MCLG) Violation Y/N Description & Source of Substances Nitrate 2011 ppm 10.0 <0.1 N/A 10.0 N Erosion of natural deposits; runoff from fertilizer use; leaching from septic tanks.
-Fluoride 2010 ppm 4.0 0.125 N/A 4.0 N Erosion of natural deposits; water additive which promotes strong teeth; discharge from fertilizer and aluminum factories.
-Arsenic 2010 ppb 10 <3.0 N/A 0 Erosion of natural deposits: runoff from orchards; discharge from glass and electronics factories.
-Barium 2010 ppm 2.0 0.028 N/A 2.0 N Discharge of drilling wastes; discharge from metal refineries; erosion of natural deposits.
-Selenium 2010 ppb 50.0 <1 N/A 50.0 N Discharge from petroleum and metal refineries; erosion of natural deposits; discharge from mines.
+Measured at the Woos Measured at the Wooster Water Treatment Plant SUBSTANCE Measuring Units Used Highest Level Allowed by USEPA (MCL) Highest Level Detected in Wooster's Water Range Detected in Wooster's Water Low/High Ideal Goals set by USEPA (MCLG) Violation Y/N Description & Source of Substances Nitrate 2011 ppm 10.0 <0.1 N/A 10.0 Erosion of natural deposits;runoff from fertilizer use; leaching from septic tanks Fluoride 2010 ppm 4.0 0.125 N/A 4.0 N Erosion of natural deposits; water additive which promotes strong teeth; discharge from fertilizer and aluminum factories.
+Arsenic 2010 ppb 10 <3.0 N/A 0 Erosion of natural deposits; runoff from orchards; discharge from glass and electronics factories.
+Barium 2010 ppm 2.0 0.028 N/A 2.0 N Discharge of drilling wastes; discharge from metal refineries; erosion of natural deposits Selenium 2010 ppb 50.0 <1 N/A 50.0 N Discharge from petroleum and metal refineries; erosion of natural deposits; discharge from mines.

-Measured in Wooster's Distribution System SUBSTANCE 2011 Measuring Units Used Level Allowed by Highest Level Detected in Wooster's Water Range Detected in Wooster's Water Low/High Ideal Goals set by USEPA (MCLG) Violation Y/N Description & Source of Substances Total Coliform Bacteria Positive Samples/Mo 0 1 0 to 1 0 N Naturally present in the environment.
-Bromodichloromethane ppb Not Regulated 12 N/A N/A N By-product of drinking water chlorination.
-Bromoform ppb Regulated 8.8 N/A N/A N By-product of drinking water chlorination.
-Chloroform ppb Regulated 5.1 N/A N/A N By-product of drinking water chlorination.
-Dibromochloromethane ppb Not Regulated 16 N/A N/A N By-product of drinking water chlorination.
-Total Trihalomethanes ppb 80.0 41.9 N/A N/A N By-product of drinking water chlorination.
-Halcacetic Acids ppb 60.0 6.9 N/A N/A N By-product of drinking water disinfection.
+Measured in Wooster's s Distributior n System SUBSTANCE 2011 Measuring Units Used Highest Level Allowed by USEPA (MCL) Highest Level Detected in Wooster's Water Range Detected in Wooster's Water Low/High Ideal Goals set by USEPA (MCLG) Violation Y/N Description & Source of Substances Total Coliform Bacteria Positive Samples/Mo 0 1 0 to 1 0 Naturally present in the environment Bromodichloromethane ppb Not Regulated 12 N/A N/A N By-product of drinking water chlorination Bromoform ppb Regulated 8.8 N/A N/A N By-product of drinking water chlorination Chloroform ppb Not Regulated 5.1 N/A N/A N By-product of drinking water chlorination Dibromochloromethane ppb Not Regulated 16 N/A N/A N By-product of drinking water chlorination Total Trihalomethanes ppb 80.0 41.9 N/A N/A N By-product of drinking water chlorination Halcacetic Acids ppb 60.0 6.9 N/A N/A By-product of drinking water disinfection

-Measured at Customer Faucets SUBSTANCE 2010 Measuring Highest Level Allowed by USEPA (MCL) Detected in Range Detected in Wooster's Water Low/High Ideal Goals set by USEPA (MCLG) Description & Source of Substances Lead ppb AL=15.0 <5 <5 <5 / 5 0 Corrosion of household plumbing systems; erosion of natural deposits.
-Copper ppm AL=1.3 0.004 <0.05 to 0.031 1.3 Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives.
+SUBSTANCE 2010 Measuring Highest Level Allowed by USEPA (MCL) Detected in Wooster's Range Detected in Wooster's Water Low/High Ideal Goals set by USEPA (MCLG) Violation Y/N Description & Source of Substances Lead AL=15.0 <5 <5 <5 / 5 0 Corrosion of household plumbing systems; erosion of natural deposits Copper ppm AL=1.3 0.022 0.031 <0.05 to 0.031 1.3 Corrosion of household plumbing systems; erosion of natural deposits; leaching from wood preservatives